vitaly-t/nitrous/README.md

 This is my take at implementing a Promise/A+ library.

-The project is in its early stage, not ready for public consumption.
+The project is in its early stage of development, not ready for public consumption.